-Having undertaken initial investigations, we are now designing a scheme and developing a planning application that will be submitted to Sedgemoor District Council by the end of 2013.
+Having undertaken initial investigations, we designed a scheme and developed a planning application that was submitted to Sedgemoor District Council in December 2013.

 We understand the importance of this scheme in relation to the local community and environment.
-We are therefore fully committed to working with local residents and key stakeholders to deliver the best possible scheme for the local area as set out in our ‘Vision Statement’.
+From the start, we have been fully committed to working with local residents and key stakeholders to deliver the best possible scheme for the local area as set out in our ‘Vision Statement’.
 A key part of the planning process was an extensive consultation with the community that helped shape the plans before they were finalised.

 To see Bristol Water’s Vision for Cheddar Reservoir Two please click here.

 To find out more about the existing Cheddar Reservoir and its history click here.

 Bristol Water supplies more than a million people with water in a 2,400 square kilometre area stretching from Tetbury in the north, to Burnham in the south and east to Wells and Shepton.

 It maintains 6,650km of local water mains and operates 16 treatment works to provide water of the highest standard, which is stored in 140 covered reservoirs.

 To find out more about Bristol Water click here.